deniscarr/Fishers-Iris-dataset-project/README.txt

 Fisher's Iris data set
 ----------------------------------------------------------------

-This is the background research and investigations carried out on the the Fisher's Iris Dataset prior to beginning to code a Python application to demonstate some of the datset's capabilities.
+This is the background research carried out on the the Fisher's Iris Dataset, prior to beginning to investigate the data set by creating a Python application to demonstate some of the dataset's capabilities.

 RESEARCH
 ----------------------------------------------------------------

 Summary Of The Fisher's Iris Dataset
 --------------------------------------------

-The Iris Flower Dataset is a popular multivariate dataset that was introduced by R.A.
-Fisher as an example for discriminant analysis.
+The Iris flower data set is a popular multivariate dataset created by British statistician and geneticist Ronald Aylmer Fisher, as an example of discriminant analysis.

-The dataset consists of 50 samples from each of three species of Iris flowers (Iris setosa, Iris virginica and Iris versicolor).
+The dataset consists of 150 cases (rows) and 5 variables (columns) named Sepal.Length, Sepal.Width, Petal.Length, Petal.Width, and Species of three species of the Iris flower: the Iris setosa, the Iris virginica and the Iris versicolor.

-The dataset reports on four characteristics of 50 samples from each of three species of Iris flowers.
-These characteristics are sepal length, sepal width, petal length, and petal width.
-The goal of a discriminant analysis is to produce a simple function that, given the four measurements, will classify a flower correctly.
-This is the beginning of creating "predictors" in order to try to make a more educated guess on a record in a dataset.
+The goal of this discriminant analysis is to produce a simple function that, given the four measurements, will classify a flower correctly.
+This is the beginning of creating "predictors" in order to try to make a more accurate guess on a record in a dataset.

-Edgar Anderson collected data on 3 different iris species on the Gasp´e Peninsula in Québec province in eastern Canada Ronald Fisher used Anderson’s data to see if linear regression could be used to could be used to “maximize the ratio of the difference between the specific means to the standard deviations within species.”
+An American botanist, Edgar Anderson collected data on the 3 different Iris species on the Gasp´e Peninsula in Québec province in eastern Canada in 1935.
+Each specimen was collected on the same day, collected by the same person and measured using the same instruments.

+In 1936, Ronald Fisher used Anderson’s data to see if linear regression could be used to could be used to “maximize the ratio of the difference between the specific means to the standard deviations within species.”
-Each specimen was collected on the same day, collected by the same person and measured using the same instruments

 Investigations Into The Fisher's Iris Dataset
 ----------------------------------------------------

+This investigation aimed to express and display some of the key Fisher's Iris Dataset capabilities through the method of the creation of a Python software application with additional information included in code comments.

+TO RUN PROGRAM
+1. Download fishers.py and iris.csv in same directory
+2. Ensure Python is installed on your computer and enter command: python fishers.py
+3. Follow menu options on screen

 REFERENCES